 - 1M piping tip—this open star tip is great for piping stars, rosettes or roses of italian meringue buttercream, a perfect swirl raspberry frosting on a chocolate cupcake, whipped cream on homemade hot chocolate....

 - Turntable—I've tried a few cheaper turntables but they weren't steady and didn't turn easily.
 This Ateco turntable on Amazon is slightly more expensive but well worth it.
 It's pretty to look at and the turn is so smooth!

 Tools for candy making

-- Thermometer—invest in an instant read thermometer if you can, which is especially important when you are cooling down batches of maple fudge or maple butter.
+- Thermometer—invest in an instant-read thermometer if you can, which is especially important when you are cooling down batches of maple fudge or maple butter.
 For these recipes, you need a thermometer that can register temperature changes quickly so that you can stop heating or cooling at the right moment, without overdoing it.
 I own a pink Thermapen which is very fast at registering temperatures and temperature changes.
-The Thermoworks ThermoPop is a great instant-read thermometer that would be handy to check if your cake is done baking, while the Thermoworks Dot is a probe thermometer more appropriate for candy making, like if you want to make maple butter or maple fudge where you need to a fast-reading thermometer to monitor temperature over a longer period of time.
-Honestly you can use these interchangeably, but if you plan on making candy or checking the marmalade setting temperature, a probe thermometer with a longer cable like the Thermoworks Dot is essential so that you can leave the probe in the pot and keep your hands away from the hot sugar!
+The ThermoPop is a great instant-read thermometer that would be handy to check if your cake is done baking, while the ChefAlarm is a probe thermometer more appropriate for candy making, like if you want to make maple butter or maple fudge where you need to a fast-reading thermometer to monitor temperature over a longer period.
+Honestly, you can use these interchangeably, but if you plan on making candy or checking the marmalade setting temperature, a probe thermometer with a longer cable like the ChefAlarm is essential so that you can leave the probe in the pot and keep your hands away from the hot sugar!